srikeerthis/srikeerthi.dev/src/content/work/IAN.md

 dateEnd: "Present"
 ---

-Volunteered with IAN (ian.ong) to support the development and optimization of the platform, progressively contributing as an Alpha Tester and Beta Tester.
+Volunteered at [IAN](https://www.ian.ong/) to support the development and optimization of the platform, progressively contributing as an Alpha Tester and Beta Tester.

 - Identified and reported **critical bugs** affecting performance, security, and usability.
 - Provided **UX feedback** to improve interface interactions (auto-scrolling, response delays, and navigation flows).